 - 2 vanilla beans, scraped

-- ¼ cup heavy whipping cream or sweetened condensed milk
+- ¼ cup double cream or sweetened condensed milk

 - Pinch of salt

 - 1 cup heavy whipping cream or double cream